 - Metal paint and paintbrushes

 1. Scrub off algae and dirt: Brush away vegetation with a stiff brush.
-Now take a bucket of hot soapy water and give the bench a good scrub.
+Fill a bucket with hot soapy water and give the bench a good scrub.
 Rinse with clean water.
 Once dry, examine the slats to see if any need to be replaced.
 Push a screwdriver into softened wood to test extent of decay.
 Remove nuts and bolts and take off rotten slats.

 3. Replace rotten wooden slats: Using reclaimed wood to make new slats is the greenest option.
-Source wood at second hand wood yards such as the Brighton & Hove Wood Recycling Project (woodrecycling. org.uk), country auctions or salvage yards.
+Source wood at secondhand wood yards, such as the Brighton & Hove Wood Recycling Project, country auctions or salvage yards.
 Measure and saw to length, then smooth the cut ends with a sanding block.

 5. Prepare the new slats: Lay the new planks on the bench.
 From underneath mark the positions of the bolts.
 To avoid splitting the wood when fixing it on to the bench, make a pilot hole with a small drill bit.
 When it just breaks through the wood, stop drilling and complete the hole from the other side.
 Repeat with a bolt-sized drill bit.

 6. Fix the new slats to the bench: Push the bolts through each end of the plank and secure with the nuts.
 Once all the bolts are correctly positioned, go round and tighten all of the nuts.
 Hold the bolt head with a screwdriver and then tighten the nuts with a spanner.
 Dip each bolt into a little grease to help to keep any rust at bay.

 7. Apply preservative and Danish oil: Apply a coat of preservative to the wood.
 When dry, apply Danish oil with a brush.
 Any surplus should be wiped off with a rag so it doesn’t congeal and go sticky.
 Leave at least four hours and apply a further two coats with the same method.